 - g.
 Workweeks of ten (10) hours per day, four (4) days per week, shall be authorized only when approved in advance by the County. - h.
-The County agrees to give the Union two full pay period's notice prior to discontinuing the four-day work schedule.
-If the Union requests, the County will discuss with them the County's reason(s) for discontinuing the four-day work schedule.
+The County agrees to give the Union two (2) full pay periods notice prior to discontinuing the four-day work schedule.
+If the Union requests, the County will discuss with them the County's reason(s) for discontinuing the four-day work schedule. - i.
+Park Rangers shall eat their lunch while on duty.
+It is agreed that this "lunch on the fly" will require a Park Ranger to be available for work at their assigned work location(s) during all ten (10) hours of their scheduled shifts.